10 Dec 2019

-The treated water will cater to the water requirements of the industrial hub in South Chennai via a 60 km pipeline.
-The plant will effectively save over 16 billion litres of freshwater annually, thus securing water supply for the people of Chennai and ensuring industrial water security, leading to economic prosperity.
+The treated water will cater to water requirements of the industrial hub in South Chennai via a 60 km pipeline.
+The plant will effectively save over 16 billion litres of freshwater annually, thus securing water supply for the people of Chennai & ensuring industrial water security, leading to economic prosperity.

 The Koyambedu TTRO project further reinforces WABAG’s position as a proven global leader in recycling & reuse, a segment projected to have the highest growth potential over the next 3 years.
 Given its global references and proven technological expertise, WABAG is well poised to capitalize on this potential observed in the water reuse segment.
 The segment is expected to witness exponential growth driven by Government policies on municipal industrial partnerships, Jal Jivan Abhiyan and Smart Cities Mission.

 The project was funded by the Government of India (GOI) under the AMRUT (Atal Mission for Rejuvenation and Urban Transformation) program and the Government of Tamil Nadu under the Tamil Nadu Investment Promotion Program (TNIPP), demonstrating the local authorities’ commitment to making Chennai water resilient.